Health and safety

 Leaseholders are not required by law to conduct a similar regular electrical test in their own home.
 However, it is often required as part of the buying or selling process, so we recommend having one done every ten years.

-If you sub-let your property, as a landlord, you must have the electrics in the flat tested every five years.
+As a landlord, if you sub-let your property, you must test the flat's electrics every five years.

-If you have had any alteration or additions made to the electrics in your home since 2005, the alterations must meet the requirements of 'Part P' of the Building Regulations, whether the work was completed professionally or by you.
+If you made any changes to your home's electrics since 2005, they must meet 'Part P' of the Building Regulations.
+This applies whether you or a professional did the work.
 You must ensure you are satisfied that this requirement has been met.

 Condensation and damp

-You are responsible for managing condensation within your home.
+You are responsible for managing condensation in your home.

-Condensation is caused by moisture from inside the home meeting colder surfaces.
+Condensation forms when warm, moist air hits cold surfaces.
 This results in moisture cooling on the surface and turning to water droplets.
 These can then soak into décor and attract mould.

 Condensation can affect both external and internal walls and ceilings.
-Black spot mould growth is the most common indication of condensation.
+Black spot mould is the most common sign of condensation.
 Most homes will be affected by condensation at some point.
 Condensation is often due to the lifestyle of the person(s) living in the property.

-If you think dampness is being caused to your property and it is the housing company's responsibility to maintain, please report this using Damp and mould
+If you think dampness is causing damage to your property and it is the council's responsibility to maintain it, please report it.